 At the time the article was created Yves Leonard Voss had no recorded disclosures.View Yves Leonard Voss's current disclosures

-The concentric target sign is a typical sign for cerebral toxoplasmosis.
-It is seen on T2 weighted MR imaging as a deep parenchymal lesion showing a series of concentric rings with hyperintense and hypointense/isointense signal alternatingly.
+The concentric target sign is a typical sign of cerebral toxoplasmosis.
+It is seen on T2 weighted MR imaging as a deep parenchymal lesion showing a series of concentric rings with hyperintense and hypointense/isointense signals alternatingly.
 Strong perifocal edema is usually visible on T2/FLAIR images.

 Histopathologically there are zones of fresh hemorrhage and/or compact coagulative necrosis (hypo/isointense) alternating with zones of edema, fibrin-rich necrosis or foamy histiocytic infiltration (hyperintense).

 balo concentric sclerosis (usually showing only mild perifocal edema) in an immunocompetent patient